Classical Athens-Guided tour

 · Agora was the heart of ancient Athens, the focus of political, commercial, administrative and social activity, the religious and cultural center, and the seat of justice.

-Site was occupied without interruption in all periods of the city’s history.
+The site was occupied without interruption in all periods of the city’s history.
 It was used as a residential and burial area as early as the Late Neolithic period (3000 B.C.).
 Early in the 6th century, in the time of Solon, the Agora became a public area.

 After a series of repairs and remodeling, it reached its final rectangular form in the 2nd century B.C.
 Extensive building activity occurred after the serious damage made by the Persians in 480/79 B.C., by the Romans in 89 B.C. and by the Herulae in A.D.
-267 while, after the Slavic invasion in A.D.
-580, It was gradually abandoned.
+267, while, after the Slavic invasion in A.D.
+580, it was gradually abandoned.
 From the Byzantine period until after 1834, when Athens became the capital of the independent Greek state, the Agora was again developed as a residential area.

 Image Gallery